habedi/PracticalMachineLearning/README.md

 * [TRAINS Agent](https://github.com/allegroai/trains-agent): TRAINS Agent is a devops tool for setting up and running an AI expermiment on a cluster computing environment
 * [TensorFlow Hub](https://www.tensorflow.org/hub): TensorFlow Hub is a library for the publication, discovery, and consumption of reusable parts of deep learning models
 * [AIX360](http://aix360.mybluemix.net/): An explainable AI (XAI) toolkit to interpret Machine Learning models
+* [Catalyst](https://catalyst-team.github.io/catalyst/): Catalyst is a tool for making Deep Learning experiments on PyTorch repreduciable

 ## My Favourites